crownstone/website/04-jobs.md

 {% include snippets/row-end %}

 {% include snippets/row-begin %}
+{% include snippets/column-begin colsize="12" %}

+Note that if a graduation position has been taken, this does not mean that all corresponding problems have been solved.
+These are multifaceted problems that require a lot of people to tackle.
+If something captures your interest, you should get in contact!

+{% include snippets/column-end %}
+{% include snippets/row-end %}

+{% include snippets/row-begin %}

 {% include snippets/internship-begin %}

-## In-network (mesh) localization
+## In-network localization

 Crownstones can not only operate as iBeacons, but also as scanning devices that can localize anything that sends out BLE messages, such as wearables (Apple Watch, Fitbit, Jawbone, but also special watches carried by people with dementia).
-Localization of these devices is very challenging!

 {% include snippets/internship-end urlpdf="https://docs.google.com/document/d/1As9rY5-jWdyDmgVhuye1kmyxPMGYe_1rT4Cdgg-p_J0/export?format=pdf" %}